daniel-riffi/rotatable_overlay/README.md

 }
 ```

-### Contact
+### Bugs & Features

-If you find any bugs or have ideas for new features, feel free to send me an email! 👋 \
+If you find any bugs or have ideas for new features, feel free to open an issue! 👋
-📧 riffert.daniel@gmail.com